acepocalypse/ntl-academies-tracker/README.md

 This program automates web-scrapes of the **National Academy of Engineering**, **Medicine**, and **Science** websites.
 It logs **additions**, **removals**, and **modifications** to each site in `.csv` files.

-- Runs **weekly** on a dedicated server or computer.
+- Runs **weekly** on a dedicated computer.
-- Sends an **email alert** to the Purdue EDA team with links to the CSV reports showing changes.
+- Sends an **email alert** to specified email with links to the CSV reports showing changes.

 ---